anwilson93/artsy/README.md

 <br />

   <p align="center">
     <b>Artsy</b> - Artsy is an e-commerce site, inspired by Etsy, that focuses on art.
-Users can interact with the site by viewing art products, leaving reviews, and searching for products.
+Users can interact with the site by viewing art products, leaving reviews, adding or removing items to their cart, and searching for products.
     <br />
     <br />
     <a href="https://github.com/anwilson93/artsy/wiki"><strong>Wiki docs »</strong></a>